kevin-chalmers/set08103/labs/lab01/README.md

 ### Writing Dockerfiles

 Our aim with Docker is to run our applications within containers.
 To do this, we need to create our own Docker images, which we do by writing a **Dockerfile**.
-A Dockerfile specifies the setup for a image which we can create containers from, and the syntax is simple.
+A Dockerfile specifies the set-up for a image which we can create containers from, and the syntax is simple.
 Writing Dockerfiles falls into *infrastructure as code* since we can define our execution infrastructure in code files (Dockerfiles).

-To start, create a new folder called `test-dockerfile` in the filesystem and open the terminal (Powershell, command prompt) in that folder.
+To start, create a new folder called `test-dockerfile` in the file-system and open the terminal (Powershell, command prompt) in that folder.
 Now create a file called `Dockerfile` and use the following:

 ```docker
 FROM ubuntu:latest